 Contraindications to use of vacuum extraction include pre-term infants (generally accepted as less than 34 weeks gestation) or neonates with prenatal defects of injury to the skull revealed by ultrasound.
 Delivery by vacuum extraction has no place when labor is progressing normally.

 Vacuum extraction is also not appropriate when the infant is high in the pelvis.
 The mother should be pushing.
 Relative contraindications include active bleeding, an incompletely dilated cervix, malpresentation, a large infant (macrosomia), or cephalopelvic proportions.
 In these cases, the risks and benefits must be carefully weighed.

 Because there are risks and benefits under any circumstance when assisted delivery is required, including forceps delivery, caesarean section, and vacuum extraction, the mother must be given the opportunity to weigh the risks and benefits and give informed consent.

 Contact Our Firm for a Free Consultation

 If you or your child has experienced an injury from improper use of forceps or a vacuum extractor during delivery, you may be entitled to assistance for the ensuing years of medical treatment that may be required.
 If the midwife or physician is responsible, you may be entitled to compensation.
 You may simply want to discuss the events of the delivery with a trained and objective professional.

 With medical doctors on staff, LawMD may be able to assist you in obtaining an understanding of a tragic event and potentially enable you to receive compensation for any negligence if present.
 If your child has suffered an injury that may be due to negligence, the legal and medical professionals at LawMD may be able to assist you.

-Call a Washington, D.C. forceps and vacuum extractor injury lawyer at (888) 695-2963 or contact us online for a no-cost, no-obligation consultation.
+Call our forceps and vacuum extractor injury lawyers at (888) 695-2963 or contact us online for a no-cost, no-obligation consultation.